typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 ```

 This example has been created, as much as anything, as a template that you can take to form the basis of your own projects.
-Feel free to add some more people to the knowledge base, or make some additional queries.
+Feel free to add some more people to the knowledge graph, or make some additional queries.
 If you need some ideas, you’ll find extra examples of using Java Graql in the Graql documentation for match, insert, delete and aggregate queries.

 ## Where Next?
 If you haven't already, please take a look at our [documentation on the Java APIs](../java-library/setup), and our growing set of [Javadocs](http://javadoc.io/doc/ai.grakn/grakn).